Coming up with stories about clients and pitching them to journalists is at the heart of the PR process.

 A lot of PRs fall into the trap of sending out what my old news editor used to dismiss as a ‘puff piece’.
 In other words a vanity story which flatters the client but which isn’t of any interest to anyone else.

-Back in the day these would come through thick and fast over the fax machine only to be screwed up and flung into the bin after a cursory glance.
+Back in the day these would come through thick and fast over the fax machine only to be screwed up and flung into the waste paper basket after a cursory glance.
 Today it’s exactly the same, the only thing that's changed is the fax machine has been replaced by email and it’s even easier to delete those tedious puff pieces.
+Interestingly the waste paper basket still exists as an icon on my Mac’s dock.

 So offering a strong story has to be the first tip and should really go without saying.
 But once you've done that how do you make sure your pitch gets noticed?
 What can you do to make sure it’s read and maximise your chances of publication?